Please update your browser.

 Accessibility and transactions

-A critical aspect to ponder is how often you need to access your funds.
+One important question to ask is how often you need access to your money.
 Savings accounts and money market accounts are both subject to federal restrictions that limit the number of transactions you can make per month.
 However, money market accounts combine features of checking and savings accounts and come with check-writing privileges and sometimes a debit card.

 Account requirements